AI Is Not Magic

 How to use it well

 Before opening the AI, sit with the problem for at least ten minutes.
 Sounds simple.
 On tired days the temptation to skip that step is real.
-A good prompt comes from knowing what you don’t know — not from being in a hurry.
+A good prompt comes from knowing what you don’t know, not from being in a hurry.

 Read every line of generated code.
-Plenty of people see “it runs” and move on, but that’s how bugs you don’t understand end up in production.
+Plenty of people see “it runs” and move on, and that’s how bugs you don’t understand end up in production.
 If you don’t understand what the AI wrote, you’ll be back asking it again in the same loop.

 Comments